 Credit referencing and the electoral register

-The full register of electors can legally be sold to registered credit rating agencies (CRAs) who use it to update information held on individuals' Credit Reference files.
-The full register is not the same as the open register, which can be bought by any person, company or organisation.
+The electoral register is not the same as the open register, which can be bought by any person, company or organisation.

-Your inclusion in/exclusion from the open register has no bearing on a CRA’s ability to see if you are registered at your address.
+Your inclusion in/exclusion from the open register has no bearing on a CRAs ability to see if you are registered to vote at your address.

 If you have recently registered to vote at your address, or have changed your details at an address where you are already registered, and would like to know when your name will be added to the electoral register (or amended), view publication dates.

-You may have to allow a few weeks or months before your registration is reflected in your credit score.
+You may have to allow a few weeks or months before your electoral registration is reflected in your credit reference file.

 Disputes with credit reference agencies